Welcome to our contact preference centre

 Implementing GDPR within NHS Shared Business Services

-We are confident that we will be able to implement the GDPR successfully, building on our track record of data security and our compliance with the Data Protection Act 1998 (DPA).
+We have implemented GDPR successfully, building on our track record of data security and our compliance with the Data Protection Act 1998 (DPA).

-We have established internal steering and working groups to implement the GDPR before it comes into effect.
+We established internal steering and working groups to implement the GDPR before it came into effect.
 This group are supported by guidance issued by the UK Information Commissioner's Office.

 Impact on customers and stakeholders

 Our systems and services will not be changing and we expect any impact will be small.